 (1) Your site's dunning settings are set to keep the subscription active at the end of dunning

 (2) While the original invoice that went past due failed, another invoice was created before the end of dunning.
 This second invoice was paid by the customer and the subscription stayed active.

-The “days after first failure” intervals are created based upon when emails are sent in the selected dunning setting version.
+- The “days after first failure” intervals are created based upon when emails are sent in the selected dunning setting version

-Note that this section of the report only includes invoices/revenue/subscriptions that were recovered DURING the dunning window.
+- Note that this section of the report only includes invoices/revenue/subscriptions that were recovered DURING the dunning window.
 Recovery after dunning ends is not included in this section.

 Updated 3 months ago